sendwithus/docs/v1/templates.md

 - name       -- The version name of the template
 - subject    -- The subject line of the template
+- preheader (optional) -- The preheader of the template
 - html (optional) -- The HTML body of the template
 - text (optional) -- The Plain Text body of the template
+- amp_html (optional) -- The AMPHTML body of the template
+- template_data (optional) -- The Sample Data of the template

 *NOTE* -- At least one of html or text must be specified